Lombok Island is Indonesia’s next hot-spot for tourism and investment

 KUTA BEACH REAL ESTATE

-Land prices on Lombok are just a fraction of those in Bali, and the access to the island continues to improve.
-And the place with the most potential and interest is surrounding the town of Kuta Beach, beside the planned Mandalika Resort Project and MotoGP race track.
+Land prices on Lombok and are just a fraction of those in Bali making Lombok property investment the clear choice.
+Access to the island continues to improve.
+And the place with the most potential and interest is surrounding the town of Kuta Beach.

 Sitting just above the beaches and bay of Kuta Beach, are more than 200 lots of lush, undeveloped land on 27 hectares.
 This is Kuta Heights Development (KHD), a private residential community within minutes of the shops and restaurants of Kuta Beach.
 KHD has lots ranging from 500m2 to 10,000m2, ideal for private homes and villas, but also for commercial ventures such as holistic or healing retreats, or small corporate and private getaways, surf and yoga camps.
 The surrounding scenery is stunning.
 There are panoramic views of sunrise and sunsets, and the modern design of the entire development has a commitment to being eco-friendly, sustaining and preserving the island’s natural beauty.
 Within the development there are vast green and social spaces overlooking the Kuta Green jungles.